 Residential Housing Approach

 The current plan is to maintain the on-campus residential experience for students, consistent with health and safety priorities.
 This plan is subject to change depending on the course of the COVID-19 pandemic.
-A plan has been established to proceed with a double-occupancy model of residential housing and to eliminate all triple-occupancy options.
-Lounges in some dorms may also be converted to double-occupancy rooms to accommodate the need for additional beds.
+UNE adopted a double-occupancy model of residential housing and eliminated all triple-occupancy options.
+Lounges in some dorms were converted to double-occupancy rooms to accommodate the need for additional beds.

 Residence Move-In Plan

-A plan for fall move-in is being finalized, which reflects the shared guidance of the Offices of Housing and Residential/Commuter Life, Security, Facilities, and Housekeeping.
-The plan will limit the number of people assisting with the move-in of individual students (i.e., no more than one family member or friend per student) and minimize the number of people in residence halls at any given time by utilizing assigned move-in times.
-Students living within reasonable driving distance of the Biddeford Campus will be provided the opportunity to travel to campus in the weeks before the start of the fall semester to drop off belongings in the residence halls.
-Communication will be sent to residential students in July detailing this process and providing the opportunity for families to make these arrangements.
-The Offices of Housing and Facilities are also developing a system that will allow residents to request room set-ups in advance of their moving-in, eliminating the need for staff to complete this work while students are present.
-The July communication will describe this process.
+UNE adopted a plan for fall move-in, which reflected the shared guidance of the Offices of Housing and Residential/Commuter Life, Security, Facilities, and Housekeeping.
+The plan limited the number of people assisting with the move-in of individual students (i.e., no more than one family member or friend per student) in order to minimize the number of people in the residence halls at any given time, and that it utilized assigned move-in times.
+Students living within a reasonable driving distance of the Biddeford Campus were provided the opportunity to travel to campus in the weeks before the start of the fall semester to drop off belongings in the residence halls.
+A communication was sent to residential students in July detailing this process and providing the opportunity for families to make these arrangements.
+The Offices of Housing and Facilities also developed a system that allowed residents to request room set-ups in advance of their moving-in, eliminating the need for staff to complete this work while students are present.

 Residence Hall Conduct

-The University is currently finalizing its comprehensive COVID-19 policies and procedures to set conduct expectations in the residence halls, consistent with CDC and State guidance.
-These policies will include requirements and guidelines on topics ranging from social distancing in lounges, to the use of shared areas such as kitchens and laundry rooms.
-Guests, defined for this purpose as anyone who is not a resident of a Biddeford Campus residence hall (this includes commuting UNE students), will not be permitted entrance.
-The only exception will be during move-in, when resident students may bring one family member or friend with them for assistance.
-(See Section VII.
-For more details on visitor policies.)
-The enforcement of residence hall conduct policies will also be communicated to students in July.
-Enforcement will follow a tiered approach, recognizing that early offenses should be approached in the spirit of education, with only repeat or more egregious offenses warranting punitive action.
+The University has developed a comprehensive COVID-19 Attestation and Community Care Requirements policy (PDF) for students to set conduct expectations in the residence halls, consistent with CDC and State guidance.
+The policy, which is reinforced to students via a required training module in Blackboard, includes requirements and guidelines on topics ranging from social distancing in lounges, to the use of shared areas such as kitchens and laundry rooms.
+Guests, defined for this purpose as anyone who is not a resident of a Biddeford Campus residence hall (this includes commuting UNE students), are not permitted entrance.
+The only exception was during move-in, when resident students were allowed one family member or friend with them for assistance.
+(See Section VII. for more details on visitor policies.)
+Enforcement follows a tiered approach, recognizing that early offenses should be approached in the spirit of education, with only repeat or more egregious offenses warranting punitive action.

 Visitors (Guests) and Events – External and Internal

-To avoid risks of potential exposure to COVID-19, UNE will restrict outside visitors on its campuses, unless they have reason to be present for official business.
-The general public will not be allowed in campus buildings or residence halls in order to use the libraries, fitness centers, and dining areas; to attend lectures/athletic events or similar functions, or to visit friends in residences for daytime or overnight stays.
+To avoid risks of potential exposure to COVID-19, UNE restricts outside visitors on its campuses, unless they have reason to be present for official business.
+The general public is not allowed in campus buildings or residence halls in order to use the libraries, fitness centers, and dining areas; to attend lectures/athletic events or similar functions, or to visit friends in residences for daytime or overnight stays.
 (See Section IV.A.2 for more details on the policy regarding guests in residence halls.)

-Allowable exceptions to the restriction on visitors include pre-scheduled visits of students’ family, admissions tours, athletics recruitment visits, contractors, and other visitors conducting essential business with the University.
+Allowable exceptions to the restriction on visitors include pre-scheduled, approved visits of students’ family, admissions tours, athletics recruitment visits, contractors, and other visitors conducting essential business with the University.

 Internal student serving events, such as award ceremonies, inductions into honor societies, and professional student organizations will be coordinated for the college, department, or student group by Conference Services and the Office of Communications.
 Many events will be virtual, requiring advanced prep, set assembly, graphic design, and videography.
 Many internal events will be a combination of campus-based and virtual, often requiring live stream and social media components.
 Requests for planning internal virtual or live streamed events may be made to the Office of Communications.

 The University has developed policies and procedures regarding the provision of food services in alignment with State and CDC guidelines.
 Parkhurst, the University’s dining services vendor, is working collaboratively with UNE professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
-Parkhurst will also provide meals to students in quarantine on campus, should that become needed.
+Parkhurst is also responsible for providing meals to any students in quarantine on campus, should that become needed.
+Access Parkhurst's dining site.

 Clubs and Activities